 - 1/2-inch funnel (optional, but it sure helps!)

 Place 1-2 bags of marbles in the bottom of your wine bottle.
 Small rocks work well too, just be sure you put something in the bottom of your bottle to keep the wick from falling through and landing at the bottom of the bottle.

-Place your funnel in the mouth of the bottle and carefully add your torch fluid.
-You don’t need a funnel for this step, but it drastically reduces the amount of torch fluid that spills on the outside of your bottle -and that is a major plus in my book!
-Be sure not to fill the bottle all the way full so that when you place the wick into the bottle you don’t want the oil to overflow.
+Place your funnel into the mouth of the wine bottle and carefully add the torch fluid.
+You don’t need a funnel for this step, but it drastically reduces the amount of torch fluid that will spill onto the outside of your bottle – and that is a major plus in my book!
+Be sure to not fill the bottle all the way full; when you place the wick into the bottle you don’t want the oil to overflow.

-It’s a good idea to never leave your torch unattended and be especially careful if you’ve got little ones running around who could tip the torch over!
+It’s a good idea to never leave your torch unattended and be especially careful if you’ve got little ones running around who could tip the torch over!750